Speicher, Germany: Roads

 There is a direct link from Speicher to Beilingen, Preist, Dudeldorf, Herforst, and Trier.
 Most of the roads in Speicher are paved.

 Railways

 Speicher station is on the Eifel Railway which runs between Trier and Cologne.
 The station is located between the outskirts of Speicher and Röhl.

 Cycleways

 There are numerous cycleways in and around Speicher.
 Many originated as Nordic Walking routes.
 There is one route that runs all the way to Trier.

-Business
+Amenities

-There are many small businesses in Speicher.
-Restaurants include the Ital.
-Eis Cafe, which serves Italian ice cream, and City Grill, which has kebabs (otherwise known as gyros) and a pizzeria.
-There is an Aldi supermarket, a Rewe supermarket and a couple of other small grocery stores.
-There is also a tattoo shop, and photo shop.
+There are many small businesses in Speicher, including restaurants and a pizzeria.
+There are supermarkets and a couple of other small grocery stores, and also a tattoo shop and a photo shop.